CityOfNewYork/nyc-core-framework/README.md

 # NYC Core Framework

-The NYC Core Framework brings extra features to Bootstrap (version 4.1.3), for rapid prototyping, design, and accessible front-end website development.
+The NYC Core Framework is an open-source HTML5, SCSS, and Javascript library which adds additional functionality and accessibility features to <a href="#1">Bootstrap (version 4.1.3)</a>.
+Traditional Bootstrap classes and hooks can be used in the NYC Core Framework.
+The NYC Core Framework aims to help developers meet WCAG 2.0 accessibility standards, and provides support for right-to-left language translation via Google Translate.

 ## Getting Started